 Should any student have a grievance (unresolved complaint) about their status or grades, the normal recourse is for the student to consult with the instructor involved.
 If the student disputes the decision rendered, the Vice President for further judgment may consider the case.
 The normal recourse for records, faculty, or other concerns, is for the student to finally consult the President.
-In the event a satisfactory resolution is not achieved at this level, the student may contact:
+In the event a satisfactory resolution is not achieved at this level, the student may contact BPPE at any time as below: